Work with the best and brightest minds

 When applications go live, please check the website to ensure your project proposal is displaying correctly and promote your project via your networks.

 Prospective students submit applications for their top two preferences via StudentHub.
+A link to StudentHub will be made live on the Apply webpage when applications open.

 Step 7: Supervisor shortlisting and interviews